 It becomes apparent as the set plays on that no submissions will quite be able to join the ranks of their endowed anthems of 25 years previous, such as the precedent big leaguers of yesteryear like “Highway to Hell” or perhaps “For Those About To Rock (We Solute You)”.
 On the positive (and not to mistake, there’s still plenty positive here), what we do have is a mostly solid album that is, for lack of a more fitting descriptive, fun.
 Overall, the project comprises itself in ranging from strong material to a handful of plausibly fun recordings where everything sounds as if it was taken from the same cloth.
 Only one item has absolutely nothing redeemable, “Decibel”… a complete throwaway.

 This album may not be all-together and wholly what we would expect, but that certainly doesn’t mean it was a bad thing.
 The unorthodox as well as the fun-going, pop-tinged production injected over top the group’s familiar old school signature made Black Ice an overall enjoyable and entertaining listen.
 The guys tried some new ideas and went on to add another chapter to their lengthy trident career.
-Our Australian friends didn’t necessarily kick us in the face with an out-and-out stunner in Black Ice, but all along, they did manage to keep it interesting while still pumping out that welcomingly familiar AC/DC penned rock.
+Our Australian friends didn’t necessarily kick us in the face with an out-and-out stunner in their last studio effort that seemed to mean something but they did manage to keep it interesting while pumping out that compellingly familiar AC/DC penned rock.

 Ian Billen –